 This explains the figure’s unusually long torso and overly dramatic expression.
 Notice the swollen veins in his left arm and his massive shoulders, which seem too large in proportion to the neck.

 Why Does Michelangelo’s Moses Have Horns?

 Michelangelo’s Moses is depicted with horns on his head.
-He, like so many artists before him, were laboring under a misconception?
+He, like so many artists before him, was laboring under a misconception.
 This is believed to be because of the mistranslation of the Hebrew Scriptures into Latin by St Jerome.
 Moses is actually described as having “rays of the skin of his face”, which Jerome in the Vulgate had translated as “horns”.
 The mistake in translation is possible because the word “keren” in the Hebrew language can mean either “radiated (light)” or “grew horns”.

 These words reflect Michelangelo’s love of quarried marble and his reverence for the very stone that lies at the heart of his chosen art form of sculpture.
-In the Moses sculpture a respect and total understanding of his materials and his own abilities combine to create the masterpiece hewn from marble by a 38 year old, at the height of his genius!
+In the Moses sculpture, respect and total understanding of his materials and his own abilities combine to create the masterpiece hewn from marble by a 38-year-old at the height of his genius.

-Fighting to create the work he envisaged, in the manner and style he felt was given to him by God.
-It is true he never completed the Popes tomb, but in Moses we can see once again his restless genius at play.
+Fighting to create the work he envisaged in the manner and style he felt was given to him by God.
+It is true he never completed the Pope’s tomb, but in Moses, we can see once again his restless genius at play.
 He considered it his most important work.